 Funding received form the federal government has enable GippsTAFE to construct a new building on the site rather than modify the existing structure.
-This change in circumstances makes the objectives of the draft Master Plan in respect to this area unachievable. and is reiterated in the recent Planning Panel report for Amendment C14 which introduces the Heritage Overlay to the Latrobe Planning Scheme.
+This change in circumstances makes the objectives of the draft Master Plan in respect to this area unachievable.

+The draft Master Plan identifies the possible demolition of the VRI Hall south of the railway line to allow for car parking.
+The local significance of the VRI Hall is identified in the Latrobe Heritage Study 2010 and is reiterated in the recent Planning Panel report for Amendment C14 which introduces the Heritage Overlay to the Latrobe Planning Scheme.
 The opportunity for retention and/ or adaptive re-use of the VRI Hall should be investigated through further work"